mrevans7/ST558_Project1/README.md

 to see.
 Rather, it gives us an idea of the distribution of each hockey statistic.
 For someone unfamiliar with hockey, this could help put into perspective how players fare.
-For example, knowing that the average Flyers goalie has a mean games played of NA suggests that the average Flyers goalie does not have a very long career, as the average NHL season has 82 games.
+For example, knowing that the average Flyers goalie has a mean games played of 89 suggests that the average Flyers goalie does not have a very long career, as the average NHL season has 82 games.

 ## Plots

-For all of the visuals created below, the 1`ggplot2` package will be utilized.
+For all of the visuals created below, the `ggplot2` package will be utilized.
 The code used to produce each graph is shown prior to the analysis below each graph.